cri-o/cri-o/docs/crio.8.md

        be enabled for testing purposes**.
 For increased security, users should add their CA to their system's list of trusted CAs instead of using '--insecure-registry'.

+**--internal-repair**: If true, CRI-O will check if the container and image storage was corrupted after a sudden restart, and attempt to repair the storage if it was.

 **--internal-wipe**: Whether CRI-O should wipe containers after a reboot and images after an upgrade when the server starts.
 If set to false, one must run `crio wipe` to wipe the containers and images in these situations.
 This option is deprecated, and will be removed in the future.